Sco X-1 as a continuous gravitational waves source: modelling the secular evolution using MESA: Binary evolution with MESA

 An additional free parameter we account for is the accretion efficiency, which is the fraction of mass lost by the donor that is actually accreted by the neutron star.
 In general, the accretion efficiency is never equal to one, and some mass is inevitably lost by the system, with a wide range of efficiencies plausibly realised in low mass X-ray binaries \citep{1999AA...350..928T, 2025AA...693A.314M, 2024MNRAS.535..344K}.
 In these systems, the most important mechanism to account for in this regard is fast wind from the vicinity of the accretor \citep{2023pbse.book.....T}.

-As the neutron star spins-up, the star can indeed enter a "propeller phase", and partly or entirely eject matter from the boundary between the magnetosphere and the inner disk \citep{1975AA....39..185I}.
+As the neutron star spins-up, the star can indeed enter a "propeller phase", and partly or entirely eject matter from the boundary between the magnetosphere and the inner disc \citep{1975AA....39..185I}.
 An exhaustive description of the phenomenon is difficult to obtain, although the underlying physics is broadly understood and can be traced back to the seminal works of \citet{1977ApJ...217..578G, 1979ApJ...232..259G, 1979ApJ...234..296G}.
-In addition, there are concurrent mechanisms such as radiation driven outflows \citep{1986ApJ...302..519P}, disk winds \citep{1982MNRAS.199..883B}, disk instabilities \citep{2010MNRAS.406.1208D} that further complicate an appropriate modelling of non-conservative mass transfer in low mass X-ray binaries.
+In addition, there are concurrent mechanisms such as radiation driven outflows \citep{1986ApJ...302..519P}, disc winds \citep{1982MNRAS.199..883B}, disc instabilities \citep{2010MNRAS.406.1208D} that further complicate an appropriate modelling of non-conservative mass transfer in low mass X-ray binaries.

 We do not attempt to model the propeller phase nor any of the mechanisms listed above, rather we account for simulating Sco X-1 at various average accretion efficiencies.
 This is done in MESA by specifying a value for $\beta$, a parameter corresponding to the percentage of the infalling matter that is ejected by the accretor as isotropic fast wind.
 The accretion efficiency reads therefore